 Its capital is the highest one in Europe (elevation of 3,356 ft above sea level).
 Driving here wasn’t the easiest task – located high up in the mountains, we basically watched car after car stop to assemble their snow chains as a steady-but-beautiful snowfall commenced around us.
 It made me think of a few scenes in a childhood favorite book of mine ‘The Lion, the witch, and the wardrobe’.

 We happened to make this tiny country our first stop after Christmas in Ax-Les-Thermes during our #winteroadtrip from France to Portugal.
-Not wanting to make the long drive in one go, we decided to stop in both Andorra and Toledo, Spain for a night and luckily for this girl, after being quite sore from skiing – we got the opportunity to check out the spa above, bright and shiny Inuu spa, which just opened its doors in January 2013.
+Not wanting to make the long drive in one go, we decided to stop in both Andorra and Toledo, Spain for a night and luckily for this girl, after being quite sore from skiing – we got the opportunity to check out a special place, bright and shiny Inuu spa, which just opened its doors in January 2013.

 What can you expect at Inuu?